gelatinescreams/HA-HACS-Notes-and-Lists-Jotty-integration/README.md

 - Clean old notes and list from sensors (May not be possbile automatically)
 - Advanced filtering and search
 - Calendar integration for task deadlines

-## 2.1to2.2

-- Update the entire jotty_update_last_sent block in your scripts.yaml with the new one from 2.2
-- Update the entire jotty_check_reminders block in your automations.yaml with the new one from 2.2